n0n11n/Finnish-Sentences/README.md

 # Finnish-Sentences
-Simple courseproject to demonstrate PHP, CSS and JQuery
+Simple courseproject to demonstrate PHP, SQL, CSS and JQuery